These Teepee Truffles made out of peanut butter modeling chocolate couldn't be cuter and they taste amazing too.

 Create Teepee Covers -

-Gently press a tiny triangle cutter around the bottom and top edge creating a pattern.
+- Gently press a tiny triangle cutter around the bottom and top edges creating a pattern.
 Be careful to not cut all the way through.

-Stick three pretzel sticks onto the chocolate cones, creating the frame for your teepee.
-Wrap teepee cover around each chocolate truffle pressing together near the top and draping open near the bottom.
+- Stick three pretzel sticks onto the chocolate cones, creating the frame for your teepee.
+Wrap the teepee cover around each chocolate truffle pressing them together near the top and draping them open near the bottom.

 You can see in this photo, I cut too deeply using my triangle cutter.
 I just pressed the modeling chocolate together and sealed the seam.